-(3) The sunset of the seismic surcharge became effective July 1, 2015 and beginning with Fiscal Year 2016 the seismic surcharge is no longer being collected.
+(3) The sunset of the seismic surcharge became effective July 1, 2015 and beginning with Fiscal Year 2016 the seismic surcharge is no longer being charged.
+However, a small amount of Fiscal Year 2015 collections were made in Fiscal Year 2016.

 (4) System capacity charge collections presented in the table above include the "buy-in" portion and the "future water supply" portion of SCC charges when collected.
-Does not include the "future water supply" portion of SCC charges applied from the Future Water Supply Fund to offset debt service costs.